 We'll also schedule this to run automatically without us even being logged in to Airtable!

 This requires a paid Data Fetcher account.
 Under Schedule, click 'Upgrade'.

 A new tab will open where you can select a plan and enter your payment details to upgrade.

-Select how often you want the request to run, e.g. 'Every hour'.
-Click 'Save' The sequence will now run on the schedule and update the exchange rates automatically.
+Select how often you want the sequence to run, e.g. 'Every hour'.
+Click 'Save' The sequence will now run on the schedule and pull in the info from Google Places automatically.